 With a thousand apologies to my own mother (because my teen bedroom looked like a tsunami met a hurricane and landed in my clothes hamper), I can now profess to let the messy teen bedroom go.
-Sure, you want them to respect your home and show some form of responsibility with their possessions, but in the disheveled mind of a teen, there is likely no room for developing and maintaining a cleanliness habit right now.
+Sure, you want them to respect your home and show some form of responsibility for their possessions.
+Still, in the disheveled mind of a teen, there is likely no room for developing and maintaining a cleanliness habit right now.

 That in no way means they will be slobs for life, but at this point, if everything else in their life seems to be going fine, but their bedroom (and bathroom) is a nightmare, consider yourself lucky and just keep the door shut.
 Soon enough, they will be gone, and that room will be sadly perfect all the time.
 And yes, you will miss the mess.

 2. Getting the silent treatment

-In case you haven’t experienced this yet, let me describe it for you; one day your teen will be a talkative little delight, yammering away about all the things and enjoying your company.
-The next day (or next hour if we’re being honest) a switch will go off, and they will retreat into their heads like a spider in a wall and will act like you don’t exist.
-This used to drive me batty, until I read up on what is really happening in the adolescent brain, and learned that the mechanics (or lack thereof) are simply not operating at full development.
+If you haven’t experienced this yet, let me describe it for you; one day, your teen will be a talkative little delight, yammering away about all the things and enjoying your company.
+The next day (or the next hour, if we’re being honest), a switch will go off, and they will retreat into their heads like a spider in a wall and act like you don’t exist.
+This used to drive me batty until I read up on what is happening in the adolescent brain and learned that the mechanics (or lack thereof) are simply not operating at full development.

 Some days demanding your teen interact and engage with you will just leave both of you frustrated and angry, so it’s better to allow them the time they need to simply process life.
-This may mean that days go by where you feel like you live with a disrespectful roommate.
-It just means their brains are working overtime, and may simply need a rest from all things involving being over-parented, or overstimulated.
-Moody, quiet teens are perfectly normal, and not a reflection of your parenting.
+This may mean that days go by when you feel like you live with a disrespectful roommate.
+It just means their brains are working overtime and may simply need a rest from everything involving being over-parented or overstimulated.
+Moody, quiet teens are normal and not a reflection of your parenting.

 3. The future